Supan13/AirlineModel/PredictingAirFlightDelay.md

 Airlines and Soutwest Airlines.
 These are the airlines that carry the most traffic and have the most number of flights.

-Both supervised learning algorithms K-NN and Decsion Tree predict the arrival delays with accuracy of around 82%.
-The decision tree model was run on the entire dataset preceeded by equal dision into training and testsing sets(1:1).
+Both supervised learning algorithms K-NN and Decision Tree predict the arrival delays with accuracy of around 82%.
+The decision tree model was run on the entire dataset preceeded by equal division into training and testing sets(1:1).
 For k-nn 180000 data points were chosen and model was trained and tested on the training and testing sets of (1:90000) and (90001:180000) data points respectively.
 The future work might extend to incorporate the departure delay feature and weather data into the models